 As an Android developer, writing proper Kotlin unit tests can make the difference between a buggy app and a well-functioning one.
 Additionally, establishing a robust development process will boost your confidence when releasing your app, significantly easing the process.
 Automating as much as possible — from automating builds to utilizing automated testing tools — can save both time and money.

 Remember, bugs are inevitable in the life of a developer.
-While it’s expected that your app will have some glitches, having a solid plan for resolving them is crucial.
+While it’s expected that your app will have some glitches, having a solid plan for resolving them is crucial, so get you app ready with a proper exception handling strategy and also evaluate the option to add a Crash Reporting tool.
 Be ready to debug your app and learn how ADB (Android Debug Bridge) can assist you in the debugging process.
 Additionally, for scenarios where direct debugging on a physical device isn’t possible, learn how to obtain logs from customer devices to help identify and fix issues.

 App Distribution